openpowerquality/docusaurus/docs/intro-bibliography.md

 ## OPQ Publications

-*This section contains citations to publications produced by member of the OPQ project.*
+*This section contains citations to publications produced by members of the OPQ project.*

 <!-- This document was automatically generated with bibtex2html 1.96